Advanced Practice Nursing, Pediatric Nurse Practitioner Specialty

 Boston is one of the best locations in the world in which to study a health profession.
 At the MGH Institute, you'll enjoy access to clinical research opportunities at Massachusetts General Hospital along with clinical placements at community-based sites serving underserved populations through the Crimson Care Collaborative.
 And during your downtime, you can explore the city's charming neighborhoods, restaurants, shops, museums and more.

 Program graduates are eligible to take the Pediatric Nursing Certification Board's Certified Pediatric Nurse Practitioner-Primary Care examination.
 One hundred percent of our graduates passed this exam in 2015 and 2016.

-Pediatric NPs can work a range of settings, including:
+Pediatric NPs can work in a range of settings, including:

 - General pediatric practices

 - Teen clinics